DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-circle-board-calibration.rst

 |

 .. attention::
-     Normally we would set the end index into a large number to avoid editing the box in the future if the operator wants to add more poses for the calibration.
+     Normally we would set the end index into a large number to avoid editing the box in the future if you want to add more poses for the calibration.

 The flowchart will be continuously running the second case for each pose until all the poses have been executed.
 Then, the flowchart will switch into case three and stop.
-All the bag files will be saved inside the folder path defined by the operator.
+All the bag files will be saved inside the folder path defined by you.

 .. image:: circle-calibration-image/7case_switch.png
     :width: 100%